webda2l/symfony-docs/mailer.rst

 will retry the same delivery with the next transports until one of them succeeds (or until all of them fail).

-By default, the delivery will be retried 60 seconds after previous sending failed.
-You can change the retry period by setting the ``retry_period`` option in the DSN:
+By default, delivery is retried 60 seconds after a failed attempt.
+You can adjust the retry period by setting the ``retry_period`` option in the DSN:

 .. code-block:: env